DC Shorts LAUGHS presents live comedy acts from local comedians coupled with funny shorts from festivals past.

-Arrive early and enjoy the LAUGHS BAR in the Heritage Center lobby.
+Arrive early and enjoy the LAUGHS BAR and movie treats in the Miracle Theatre lobby.
 And make sure to grab an extra drink for the show.

 This is the perfect opportunity to catch films you might have missed from this year’s festival and watch the best of DC’s comedy circuit.